This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Traditional Swedish Meatballs

+So what are Swedish meatballs like?
 Trick question because there isn’t ONE recipe that everyone in Sweden follows.

 Although there isn’t just one recipe, there are definitely certain commonalities between them.
 And the most noticeable traits that run through all of them is the lack of garlic.
-I know you are already disappointed, my friend but hear me out.
+I know you are already disappointed, but hear me out.

 I was so tempted to throw garlic in my meat mix but restrained myself because…